STCC Student Accounts Office - Frequently Asked Questions

 I do not need the student health insurance being offered.
 What should I do?

 If a student has comparable coverage and wishes to waive participation in the Massachusetts Community College insurance plan, the student must complete a waiver form showing comparable coverage.
-Please note that Health Safety Net, Commonwealth Care and coverage from carriers outside of the United States are not considered comparable coverage.
+Please note that coverage from carriers outside of the United States is not considered comparable coverage.
 For further information on the student health insurance you can go to web page www.state.ma.us/dhcfp.

 If you wish to waive your health insurance charge please: